sensible-hq/sensible-docs/readme-sync/v0/docgen/document-generation-intro.md

 Sensible currently supports the following:

-- filling text fields, not Boolean form elements like checkboxes or radio buttons
+- fillable text fields, not for example checkboxes or radio buttons.
-- PDF templates, not HTML
+- PDF templates, not for example HTML.
-- the concat method, not split, join, etc.
+- the concat method, not for example split or join.